RitikPatni/Front-End-Web-Development-Resources/README.md

 * [Figma](https://www.figma.com/):thumbsup: - Free app with a simple to use surface for designing, prototyping and sharing your website and app ideas
 * [MockupsJar](https://mockupsjar.com/):thumbsup: - Build mockups with screenshots of your application or web Design for free to share with customers and clients
+* [MockUPhone](https://mockuphone.com) - Free and simple screenshots device mockups generator.
+Wrap your design in mobile devices or Laptop/Desktop in a few clicks!
 * [Wireframe.cc](https://wireframe.cc/) - Great tool for sketching out ideas and layouts, super minimalistic

 **[⬆ back to top](#table-of-contents)**